Transport in Switzerland: Urban rail

-Urban commuter rail networks, known mostly as S-Bahn, are focused on the country's cities: Zurich, Geneva, Basel, Bern, Fribourg, Lausanne, Lucerne, St. Gallen, Schaffhausen and Chur.
+Urban commuter rail networks, known mostly as S-Bahn, are focused on the country's cities: Zurich, Geneva, Basel, Bern, Fribourg, Lausanne, Lucerne, Porrentruy, St. Gallen, Schaffhausen and Chur.
 Aargau S-Bahn provides regional train services mainly in the canton of Aargau, transN in the canton of Neuchâtel, RegionAlps in the canton of Valais and TILO in the canton of Tessin and the Italian province of Lombardy.
 Some services near Lake Constance (Bodensee) also operate for Bodensee S-Bahn.

 Several cities, such as Basel, Bern and Zurich, have a tram network.
 During the mid 20th century, some cities (such as Lugano and Winterthur) replaced their tram lines with trolleybus lines.

 Lausanne is the only city with a metro system (Lausanne Metro), which includes two lines: one is light rail; the other, a fully automated metro, opened in 2008.
 After its opening, Lausanne replaced Rennes as the smallest city in the world to have a full metro system.